- ISRAEL21c - http://www.israel21c.org -

 Posted By ISRAEL21c Staff On January 24, 2007 @ 8:00 am In | No Comments

 The Weizmann method for ridding the brain of excess glutamate takes a completely new approach to the problem, compared with previous attempts based on drugs that must enter the brain to prevent the deleterious action of glutamate.
-Many drugs, however, can’t cross the blood-brain barrier into the brain, while other promising treatments have proved ineffective in clinical trials.
+Many drugs, however, can’t cross the blood-brain barrier, while other promising treatments have proved ineffective in clinical trials.

 Yeda, the technology transfer arm of the Weizmann Institute now holds a patent for this method, and a new company based on this patent, called ‘Braintact Ltd.’ has been set up in Kiryat Shmona and is currently operating within the framework of Meytav’s Technological Incubator based.
 The FDA has assured the company of a fast track to approval, and if all goes well, stage I clinical trials are planned for the near future.